wix-incubator/DetoxInstruments/Documentation/XcodeIntegrationGuide.md

   -ObjC -F"${CODESIGNING_FOLDER_PATH}"/Frameworks -framework DTXProfiler
   ```

-  > Add this build setting to additional configurations if you wish to profile them
+  > Add this build setting to additional configurations if you wish to profile them.

   ![Other Linker Flags](Resources/Integration_OtherLinkerFlags.png "Add the Other Linker Flags build setting")